hyssong/hyssong.github.io/_pages/about.md

   - /about.html
 ---

-How do we make sense of events as they unfold in our daily lives?
-How do we process a stream of information to form a coherent understanding of the world around us?
-My work asks how we comprehend narrative events by examining brain-wide dynamics and computations supporting this process.
-Using functional magnetic resonance imaging, naturalistic behavioral experiments, and computational modeling, my work investigates various cognitive processes integral to narrative comprehension, including causal reasoning, episodic memory, emotion, and attentional engagement.
-My goal is to better understand our rich and flexible mental experiences through studying the brain's operations.

 I am an incoming postdoctoral research fellow at the [Center for Theoretical and Computational Neuroscience](https://ctcn.wustl.edu/) at Washington University in St. Louis.
 I received a PhD in Psychology (Integrative Neuroscience) from the University of Chicago, working with [Monica Rosenberg](https://cablab.uchicago.edu/) and [Yuan Chang Leong](https://mcnlab.uchicago.edu/).
 I received a BA in Psychology and MS in Biomedical Engineering from Sungkyunkwan University in Korea, working with [Won Mok Shim](http://wshimlab.com/) and [Min-Suk Kang](https://sites.google.com/view/vcnlskku/vcnl-lab).

 I am passionate about open and slow science practices and across-field collaborations.